-Community Hall Directors are full-time, live-in staff members responsible for directly supervising Resident Assistants and assisting residential students in achieving success in all aspects of campus life.
+Community Hall Directors are full-time, live-in staff members responsible for directly supervising Assistant Community Hall Directors and Resident Assistants (If applicable) and assisting residential students in achieving success in all aspects of campus life.
 This individual is responsible for the overall operation of the residential area they oversee, with other responsibilities in the Office of Residence Life & Housing.
 CHDs serve in a 24-hour on-call rotation and are responsible for safeguarding the policies and procedures within the Student Handbook.